Cat vaccination schedule

 Feline Rhinotracheitis (FHV-1)

-This is an infectious disease that is caused by the herpes virus.
-Your cat should get the vaccine at 8 months of age and then get boosters at one year and every one to three years, thereafter.
+This is an infectious disease caused by the herpes virus.
+Your cat should get the vaccine at 8 months of age, then receive boosters at 1 year and every 1 to 3 years thereafter.

 Feline Calicivirus (FCV)

-Feline calicivirus is a highly contagious virus that is one of the most common causes of cat flu in cats.
-Your cat should get the vaccine at 8 months of age and then get boosters at one year and every one to three years, thereafter.
+Feline calicivirus is a highly contagious virus that is one of the most common causes of feline upper respiratory infections, also known as cat flu.
+Your cat should receive the vaccine at 8 months of age, then receive boosters at 1 year and every 1 to 3 years thereafter.

 Feline Panleukopenia (FPV)

-FPV is an infection that carries a high mortality rate.
-This infection is the development of a low white blood cell count.
-You need to vaccinate your kitten at 8 months and then get boosters at one year and every one to three years, thereafter.
+FPV is a high-mortality infection that causes a low white blood cell count.
+You need to vaccinate your kitten at 8 months, then get boosters at 1 year and every 1 to 3 years thereafter.

 Feline Chlamydophilosis

-This bacteria is responsible for causing conjunctivitis in cats.
-Kittens in multi-cat households are at most risk of being affected by this infection which shows mild upper respiratory signs.
-You need to discuss with your vet about giving this vaccine to your cat.
+This bacterium causes conjunctivitis in cats.
+Kittens in multi-cat households are at the highest risk of contracting this infection, which typically presents with mild upper respiratory signs.
+You should discuss giving this vaccine to your cat with your vet.

 Feline Leukaemia (FeLV)

-Feline leukaemia is a viral infection that is fatal for many cats.
+Feline leukaemia is a viral infection that is often fatal in cats.
 Cats can die within three years of diagnosis.
-Outdoor cats are most prone to getting infected.
-Kittens should be vaccinated against FeLV with a booster at one year.
-Subsequent vaccinations need to be decided based on the risk of exposure.
+Outdoor cats are most susceptible to disease.
+Kittens should be vaccinated against FeLV with a booster at one year of age.
+Subsequent vaccinations should be determined based on the risk of exposure.

 Feline Immunodeficiency Virus (FIV / Feline Aids)

-FIV or Feline Aids is common among outdoor cats.
+FIV, or Feline Immunodeficiency Virus, is common among outdoor cats.
 It’s similar to HIV in humans.
-This vaccine is available only in some countries.
+This vaccine is only available in select countries.

 🏡 Find the Best Cattery in Perth for Your Furry Friend